heremaps/naksha/docs/BINARY.md

 It is recommended to not compress the individual parts of a tuple, when converting into the binary form, but rather to compress the whole array eventually, to increase the compression rate.

 ## Dictionaries
-There is no specific format for dictionaries, they can be encoded either as [Tuple-Array](#Tuple-Array), or as features.
+There is no specific format for dictionaries, they can be encoded either as [Tuple-Binary-Array](#Tuple-Binary-Array), or as features.
 If encoded as features, the recommendation is to encode them as:

 ```js
 dict = {